If you haven’t already figured it out Feliz día de San Valentín is Happy Valentines Day in Spanish.

 For all the low wages they received all the people we have met are friendly, gracious, kind, and willing to help in any way shape or form.

-So… what did we do today besides learning all sort of interesting facts?
+So… what did we do today besides learning all sorts of interesting facts?

 - Played the flute on the beach.